Dimifabbridf96/Hangman/README.md

 * Found a bug in the username and user choice input that accepts numbers too, fixed with the string method isalpha() that returns False if inside the input is present numbers, added so a while loop that passes the input to check the presence of numbers and if so print on the terminal an invalid input message.

 ## Remaining bugs
-* For the moment any other bugs are discored
+* For the moment any other bugs are discovered

 ## Validator Testing

-* Passed the code through PEP8 and no main error detected.
+* Passed the code through PEP8 and no main error was detected.

 # Deployment